Q: What makes you such an expert?!

 excruciatingly slow "4-way stop sign" into a traffic light.

-physicists and traffic engineers.
-The engineers dislike the invasion of
+traffic physicists and traffic engineers.
+The engineers dislike the

-NONLINEAR DYNAMICS into their field of expertise.
-It seems that they're
+invasion of NONLINEAR DYNAMICS into their field of expertise.
+It seems

-certain that traffic is a "linear" phenomeon like water flowing
+that they're certain that traffic is a "linear" phenomeon like water

 On the other hand, if traffic is "nonlinear," then it can experience

-changes.
-It can display emergent patterns, spontaneous self-organization,
+phase changes.
+It can display emergent patterns, spontaneous

-disproportionally large effects like the butterfly wings that create or
+single driver has disproportionally large effects like the butterfly wings

 be full of "fluidic flip-flop" switches which can be "flipped" by the